 This story originates from William Woys Weaver’s book entitled, "100 Vegetables and Where They Came From

 ," published in 2000.

-Although we operate the Victory Seed Company from Mike's ancestral family farm in Oregon, both Denise and Mike grew up around Petaluma, California and lived there until 1988.
-Denise's ancestors date back to the mid-1800s and were founding father's of Sonoma County.
-Even though we grew up there, knew and went to school with Azevedo family members, were gardeners, and were connecting with Sonoma County’s agricultural community, we had never heard of this bean.
+The founders of the Victory Seed Company, Denise and Mike Dunton, both grew up around Petaluma, California and lived there until 1988.
+Denise's ancestors date back to the mid-1800s and were among the "Founding Families" of Sonoma County.
+Even though they grew up there, knew and went to school with Azevedo family members, were gardeners, and were connecting with Sonoma County's agricultural community, they had never heard of this bean.

-It wasn’t until reading Mr. Weaver’s book that we learned about this bean's tantalizing story.
-Since it was so curious that a hometown heirloom was not something known to us, nor commercialized in the local area, we began searching.
-We finally located seed from a commercial source in the area who told us that Mr. Weaver had been the original source of their stock.
-We have grown it out and it is the really nice and attractive horticultural-type (multi-use) bean as described above.
+It wasn't until reading Mr. Weaver's book that they learned about this bean's tantalizing story.
+Since it was so curious that a hometown heirloom was not something known to them, nor commercialized in the local area, they began searching for a seed sample.
+Finally located from a commercial source in the Petaluma area, the source of the seed was Mr. Weaver.
+Grown out, it proved to be a really nice and attractive horticultural-type (multi-use) bean as described above.